-Jennifer Shimako Abe is interim special assistant to the president for Intercultural Affairs, serving during the transition following the retirement of Abbie Robinson-Armstrong, Ph.D., inaugural vice president for Intercultural Affairs.
+Jennifer Shimako Abe is vice president for Intercultural Affairs.
 In this capacity, she facilitates strong collaboration between university administrators and faculty and staff leaders to develop and implement programs, policies and procedures that create and sustain an institutional culture and climate characterized by diversity, inclusion, equity, and equity-mindedness across the campus community.
-Abe reports to the president.
+Abe had served as interim special assistant to the president for Intercultural Affairs since January 2019.
+She reports to the president.

 Abe has served in various leadership capacities at LMU, including terms as associate dean (BCLA, 2005-2010), acting chair of Psychology (2018), and founding co-director for the Casa de la Mateada program.
 For this latter position, she and her family moved to Argentina to establish a mission-based study abroad program for LMU, living and working in the city of Córdoba for two years (2013-2015).
 Across these roles, Abe has consistently worked to foster an inclusive institutional climate in which all members of the campus community may thrive, with a particular focus on faculty of color and women faculty at LMU.
 Abe also completed the Ignatian Colleagues Program (2009-2011) and has long been committed to expressing values of diversity, equity, and inclusive excellence in the context of Ignatian values and the university mission.